uw-loci/beam-controller/README.md

 - CH1 enable-toggle output: `D8`
 - CH2 enable-toggle output: `D9`
 - CH3 enable-toggle output: `D10`
-- Behavior: writing the channel enable-toggle register with value `1` sends a momentary pulse on that pin.
+- Behavior: writing the channel enable-toggle register with value `1` starts a timed pulse on that pin.
+- Pulse timing is non-blocking (timer-driven) and does not stall Modbus frame handling.
 - Safety integration: when a non-`OFF` mode is commanded and enable status is not asserted, firmware issues an enable-toggle pulse before altering gate outputs.

 ## Value Enums